scanner-research/scanner/docs/guide.rst

 -------
 If you're having trouble using Scanner, the best way to get help is to join the Scanner Research slack channel:

-If you'd like to talk with the core team directly, contact Alex Poms (https://www.cs.cmu.edu/~apoms/).
+If you'd like to talk with the core team directly, contact Alex Poms (https://www.cs.cmu.edu/~apoms/) or Will Crichton (http://willcrichton.net/).

 If you want to request a new feature or file a bug report, please do so using the `GitHub page <https://github.com/scanner-research/scanner/issues>`__.